 A settlement in a Massachusetts workers’ compensation claim involves an injured or sick employee giving up the right to receive any future workers’ comp benefits in exchange for receiving a lump-sum payment.
 Since this involves a worker forfeiting the right to future benefits, the state advises employees to make this decision carefully.
 It provides a lump-sum brochure to help them make a wise decision.

-All settlements are subject to the approval of an administrative law judge or other conciliator at the Massachusetts Department of Industrial Accidents.
+All employee claim settlements are subject to the approval of an administrative law judge, reviewing board, or other conciliator at the Massachusetts Department of Industrial Accidents.

-The Massachusetts statute of limitations for workers’ comp claims is within four years of the time employees become aware their employment caused their injury or illness.
+The Massachusetts statute of limitations to file a workers’ compensation claim is within four years of the time employees become aware their employment caused their injury or illness.